 If the teenager is not ready or willing to engage in therapy, we will work with the parents only; we have seen the strong positive influence healthy, supported and educated parents can have on their teenager’s mental health even when the teenager is not in therapy themselves.

 Often, we incorporate family therapy into the process when everyone is ready, since every member of the family, including siblings, are often deeply impacted by the behaviours the struggling person has exhibited in the family and it can be very healing for everyone to reestablish care and trust within the family system.

 Collingwood Psychotherapy & Yoga Center

-I work with teenagers and young adults struggling to grow up and willing to do the hard emotional work it requires.
-These teenagers agree to engage in regular therapy and their parents also agree to attend therapy regularly.
+We work with teenagers and young adults struggling to grow up and willing to do the hard emotional work it requires.
+These teenagers voluntarily agree to engage in regular therapy and their parents also agree to attend therapy regularly.

-I do not work with teenagers who are forced to come to therapy by the courts or by parents – for these teenagers who are not ready to grow, I work with their parents only and the teenagers are welcome to engage in therapy at any time.
+We do not work with teenagers who are forced to come to therapy by the courts or by parents – for these teenagers who are not ready to grow, we work with their parents only and the teenagers are welcome to engage in therapy at any time.

 These teens struggle with:

 - Trouble going to school or succeeding in school